Abibubble/portfolio/README.md

 * Tom Crabb, for his advice on how to make my code cleaner.
 * The team at Code Institute, for teaching me the necessary skills to create this site.
 * Conor Nye

+### To do
+* Condense menu into a dropdown on mobile
+* Fix responsive design
+* Add LSH video to interests
+* Add future projects
+* Add work description for GiffGaff